peermetrics/peermetrics/README.md

 ## Authentication

-Peermetrics includes a Grafana-style authentication system that helps ensure secure access to your monitoring dashboards while maintaining ease of use during initial setup.
+Peermetrics includes an authentication system that helps ensure secure access to your monitoring dashboards while maintaining ease of use during initial setup.

 ### Default Credentials